slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Being rich is having money; being wealthy is having time."
 -- Stephen Swidr*
 > *"Management is the oldest, and most over-rated form of leverage.
 Capital, media, and code are the modern forms."
+"Making money is not something that you do - it’s a skill that you learn."
 "No one can predict macro."
-"Making money is not something that you do - it's a skill that you learn."
 -- Naval Ravikant*

 - money doesnt buy happiness. it buys freedom.
-- you don't get rich by spending your time to save money. you get rich by saving your time to save make money.
+- you don’t get rich by spending your time to save money. you get rich by saving your time to save make money.
 - making money is not about luck
-- rich people stay rich by living like they're broke. broke people stay broke by living like they're rich -->
+- rich people stay rich by living like they’re broke. broke people stay broke by living like they’re rich -->

 > *"To be wealthy, accumulate all those things that money can’t buy."